Occ. Code 8720200

 BRIEF DESCRIPTION OF CLASS

-Positions in this title series analyze inmate placement policies and procedures at assigned facilities.
-Incumbents of these positions develop and maintain inmate programming procedures, and develop policies in reclassification, transfer, and planning systems.
+Correction Classification Analysts analyze inmate placement policies and procedures at assigned facilities.
+Incumbents develop and maintain inmate programming procedures, and develop policies in reclassification, transfer, and planning systems.

-Correction Classification Analysts: Observe, analyze, and prescribe inmate placement polices and procedures; review and make final determinations on facility transfer recommendations; and advise alternate placement and programmatic options for inmates.
+Correction Classification Analyst: observes, analyzes, and prescribes inmate placement policies and procedures; reviews and makes final determinations on facility transfer recommendations; and advises alternate placement and programmatic options for inmates.

-Correctional Services Transportation Coordinators are responsible for coordinating the transportation and movement of all inmates between DOCS facilities.
-Responsibilities include scheduling, dispatching, and routing vehicles; record keeping, and development of procedures and manuals; planning and implementation of changes; and serving as the DOCS liaison for transportation.
+Correctional Services Transportation Coordinators are responsible for coordinating the transportation and movement of all inmates between DOCCS facilities.
+Responsibilities include scheduling, dispatching, and routing vehicles; record keeping, and development of procedures and manuals; planning and implementation of changes; and serving as the DOCCS liaison for transportation.

-Review and make final determinations on facility transfer recommendations.
+Reviews and makes final determinations on facility transfer recommendations.

-Act as a representative of DOCS regarding classification matters.
+Acts as a representative of DOCCS regarding classification matters.